 In the first years of the seventh century, Augustine came into conflict with the British Church over their alternative practices, specifically baptism and the Celtic-84.
 Augustine also wanted the British bishops to submit to his authority and to assist in converting the Anglo-Saxons.
 However, the British churchmen refused to acknowledge Augustine’s jurisdiction or change their practices."

 Corning, Caitlin, "The British Church and the Anglo-Saxon Kingdoms to c.620 (Chapter Four of The Celtic and Roman Traditions: Conflict and Consensus in the Early Medieval Church)" (2006).
-Faculty Publications - Department of History, Politics, and International Studies.
+Faculty Publications - Department of History and Politics.
 87.